Rotation Differential Invariants of Images Generated by Two Fundamental Differential Operators: Experiment and Discussions

-The Nearest Neighbor classifier based on the Chi-Square distance is used for classification.
-By repeating the classification experiment with $100$ different random selections of training and test data, the mean accuracy from using each feature along with the standard deviation is shown in Table.~\ref{table:12}.
-We find the performance of LETRIST, BIF, CMR and DIs is better than that from using others.
-As mentioned above, these image feature are all constructed by using Euclidean differential invariants $DI_{1}$, $DI_{2}$ and $DI_{3}$ in Table.~\ref{table:1}.
-An interesting observation is that the classification accuracy from using DIs ($97.92\pm0.71\%$) is higher than that using CMR ($97.67\pm0.64\%$).
-This seems to indicate that we do not have to construct the complicated functions of $DI_{1}$, $DI_{2}$ and $DI_{3}$ when we use the texton-based approach described above to construct image histograms.
+The Nearest Neighbor classifier is used for classification.
+We repeated the classification experiment $100$ times by randomly selected training images.
+The mean accuracy rates from various features is shown in Table.~\ref{table:7}.
+First, we can find that the performance of RI, BIF and CMR is better than the others.
+This shows that rotation differential invariants are more suitable to describe texture images, because they can capture intrinsic information of image local structures.
+As mentioned above, both BIF and CMR can be expressed as the functions of three homogenous invariants used in RI.
+An interesting observation is that the classification accuracy from RI ($97.14\pm0.80\%$) is higher than that from BIF ($96.69\pm0.62\%$) and CMR ($96.84\pm0.77\%$).
+This seems to indicate that we do not have to construct the complicated functions of homogeneous invariants when we use the texton-based approach to construct image features.
+In fact, homogeneous invariants produced in our paper are more fundamental than non-polynomial invariants published in previous papers.

-Surprisingly, J$^{2}$, which are not invariant under 2D Euclidean transform, also performs very well ($97.86\pm 0.60\%$).
-In fact, the CUReT database is not suitable to evaluate the invariance of image features for the action of 2D Euclidean transformation group, because images have no significant rotation.
-To address this we transform each image in the CUReT database using a random generated rotation transformation.
-The rot-CUReT database consist of these transformed images.
-Some texture classes in the CUReT database and the rot-CUReT database are shown in Fig.~\ref{fig:10}.
-We repeat the experiment on the rot-CUReT database and get the classification accuracy from using various image features.

-Obviously, the accuracy from using VZ-Joint and J$^{2}$ on the new database drops by more than $20\%$.
-We find the classification accuracy from using DIs ($97.14\pm 0.80\%$) is better than that using BIF ($96.69\pm 0.62\%$) and CMR ($96.84\pm 0.77\%$).
-And the best performance is achieved by using LETRIST ($97.66\pm 0.65\%$), consistent with the experimental results on the CUReT database.
-This implied that we should pay attention to directly constructing histograms based on image differential invariants rather than using the texton dictionary to generate them.
-Furthermore, it can be predicted that we can get higher classification accuracy on these databases by using more Euclidean differential invariants.